-Worn by women in Indonesia, Malaysia, southern Thailand, Brunei, Singapore and Burma, the Kebaya is a traditional dress-blouse combination that is worn as a part of the bridal attire.
-The lower half of the dress is called a batik kain panjang or sarong with a form fitting blouse.
-Modern interpretations of the dress retain the closed mandarin collar silhouette of the traditional outfit and pair it with a single piece floor length dress.
-The dress, both in two-piece and one-piece avatars, is created using vibrant colors though shades of white are also acceptable.
+Worn by women in Indonesia, Malaysia, southern Thailand, Brunei, Singapore and Burma; the Kebaya is a traditional dress-blouse combination that the bride wears; and is also a part of the bridal attire. this bridal attire consist of The lower half of the dress also known as a batik kain panjang or sarong; along with a form fitting blouse.
+Modern interpretations of the dress retain the closed mandarin collar silhouette of the traditional outfit; and a single piece floor length dress forms the base of the attire.
+The dress, both in two-piece and one-piece avatars; you will also find this traditional dress in different vibrant colors though shades of white are also acceptable.

-A variety of the traditional Moroccan caftan, the Takchita is a traditional women’s garment in Morocco and is worn as a part of the bridal attire.
-Using the traditional sfifa and akaad closures, an over-dress often buttons up the front and the more elaborate second layer of ornately decorated fabric sits over a fine first layer of the two piece dress.
-Sequins, beading and embroidery adorn the rich second layer and the dress is paired with elaborate headgear during the wedding ceremonies.
+A variety of the traditional Moroccan caftan.
+The Takchita is a traditional women’s garment in Morocco; and is part of the bridal attire.
+Using the traditional sfifa and akaad closures; an over-dress often buttons up the front.
+The more elaborate second layer of ornately decorated fabric sits over a fine first layer of the two piece dress.
+Sequins, beading and embroidery adorn the rich second layer.
+During the wedding ceremony, the bride and groom will also wear elaborate headgear.

 The Pha Sin

-During a wedding ceremony, Thai brides don’t wear a standard outfit since the majority of the country’s population boasts of mixed ethnicities.
-However, a traditional wedding dress for a Thai bride comprises of a silk ensemble of brightly colored, close-fitting, traditional pieces inspired by various cultural influences.
-A full length wrap-around skirt called a “Pha sin” is one of the staples in the outfit which also has two pleated folds in the front called “na nang”.
-A choice of shawls worn over the shoulder finish the outfit which is encrusted with semiprecious stones and is made in bright colors.
+During a wedding ceremony; Thai brides don’t wear a standard outfit, since the majority of the country’s population boasts of mixed ethnicities.
+However, a traditional wedding dress for a Thai bride; comprises of a silk ensemble of brightly colored, close-fitting, traditional pieces inspired by various cultural influences.
+A full length wrap-around skirt called a “Pha sin” is one of the staples in the outfit; this also has two pleated folds in the front called “na nang”.
+A choice of shawls worn over the shoulder finish the outfit.
+These shawls are encrusted with semiprecious stones and is generally found in bright colors.